 Select a button

-We’ve prepopulated three text options for your call-to-action (CTA).
-You can select one of the three, and you will add any URL you’d like to CTA to take your users to.
-The full url (including ‘ https:// ‘ ) must be included.
+There are three text options for your call-to-action button.
+Choose one and enter any URL you’d like to take your users to.
+The full URL including ‘ https:// ‘ must be included.

 Step 2: Feature

-On page two of the cover story form, you can do your scheduling and targeting.
+On page two of the cover story form, you can schedule and target your cover story.

-Tip: Adding multiple groups will INCREASE the number of users who are eligible to see the cover story.
-In other words, the groups are combined using or logic.
+Adding multiple groups increases the number of users who are eligible to see the cover story.
+In other words, the groups are combined using logic.

-For example: There is a company which has created two groups —one for User Country (Canada) and one for Preferred Language (French).
-They create a Cover Story and add these both to the targeting section.
-The cover story will appear for ALL Canadian users AND All Francophone users.
-Users in European France, with their preferred language set to French, and any English speaking user, with their country set to Canada would see it too.
+For example: If there are two groups selected, one for User Country = Canada and one for Preferred Language = French, the cover story appears for all Canadian users and all users with French language preferences, i.e., any users outside of Canada with their preferred language set to French, and any English-speaking user, with their country set to Canada would see it too.

 Step 3: Review

-The review page summarizes all of the changes or updates you will be making.
-If everything looks alright, go ahead and publish your cover story!
+The review page summarizes the date and time that your story will be featured and which user groups will see it.
+If everything looks right, go ahead and Publish your cover story!